nolesapex/DidMySettingsChange/README.md

 1. **Download Release**
 2. **Unzip the Contents**
-3. **Install Dependencies** using `pip install -r requirements.txt` to ensure the GUI components are available.
-Make sure python is installed on windows.
-Open up CMD in the root directory where `requirments` file is located.
-Then type in the command :)
+3. **Install Dependencies** Application now uses a fully fledge UI popup window that will check for depencies needed and download them for you!
-4. **Run the .py Script**
+4. **Run the .py script or run the EXE**
 5. **Repeat Step 4 After Installing Windows Updates**

 ## How it Works + Usage